2022–23 Newcastle United F.C. season

 The 2022–23 season was the 130th season in the existence of Newcastle United and the club's sixth consecutive season in the Premier League.
 In addition to the league, they also competed in the FA Cup and EFL Cup, exiting in the third round of the former and losing to Manchester United in the final of the latter.

-By finishing fourth in the Premier League standings, Newcastle qualified for the Champions League for the first time since the 2002–03 season.
+By finishing fourth in the Premier League standings, Newcastle qualified for the Champions League for the first time since the 2002–03 season and their first European competition since they made the Europa League in the 2011–12 season.

 Squad

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.